Renting a Condo Vs. an Apartment in NYC

 The Pros and Cons of Living in a Condo

-A condo is basically a combination of an apartment and a house.
+A condo is a combination of an apartment and a house.

-It shares similarities with apartment living in that most renters will be sharing a wall and live adjacent to other tenants.
+It shares similarities with apartment living in that most renters will share a wall and live adjacent to other tenants.

 If your apartment building is a high rise, you may have a family living above you, below you, or both.

-Condominiums are typically managed by the Homeowner’s Association, or otherwise known as the HOA, yet each unit is owned by a separate individual.
+Condominiums are typically managed by the Homeowner's Association or the HOA, yet a separate individual owns each unit.

-You can either purchase a condo as a piece of real estate or rent one.
+You can purchase or rent a condo as a piece of real estate.

 If you choose to rent, it is worth noting that the property owner will change from condo to condo.